qnx-ports/build-files/ports/c-ares/README.md

 ### *Pre-requisites:*

 #### `gtest` and `gmock` must be installed on your target.
-Go to https://github.com/qnx-ports/build-files/tree/c-ares_files/ports/googletest and follow the instructions.
+Go to https://github.com/qnx-ports/build-files/tree/c-ares_files/ports/googletest and follow the instructions, or follow the instructions below which

 ### *Steps:*
 1. Create a new workspace or navigate to a desired one